LandynMoreno/LandynMoreno/README.md

 Outdoors >>>
 Philosophy is cool too, the way we think is all that this world can be

-##### Projects
-Most of my work is private right now since I recently cleaned up my profile.
-These were just random small projects and repos anyway for the most part.
+_Most of my work is private right now since I recently cleaned up my profile.
+These were just random small projects and repos anyway for the most part._